hendisantika/spring-boot-email-tools/README.md

 }
 ```

-in you application.yml set the configuration needed to send the emails, e.g. if you want to send
+in your `application.yml` set the configuration needed to send the emails, e.g. if you want to send
 the emails using a Gmail account you can set:

 ```yml